YuliaVK/Data-Analytics/EDA/README.md

 <a id="ch1"></a>
 # Project Overview
->The primary objective of our team is to develop a machine learning model that can accurately predict future safety levels for different London Boroughs.
-The aim of this effort is to enhance safety in London neighbourhoods through efficient resource allocation and by making relevant information available to residents.
+>The primary objective of our team is to develop a machine learning model that can accurately predict future safety levels for different London Boroughs. <!-- The aim of this effort is to enhance safety in London neighbourhoods through efficient resource allocation and by making relevant information available to residents. -->

 Achieving this objective would require a detailed analysis of data related to various factors that can impact safety, such as past crime rates, demographic information, economic indicators and others.

+The aim of the analysis is to gain insight on:
+1. Understanding the overall trends and patterns of crime in London Boroughs.
+2. Identifying the specific crime types that are most prevalent in the city.
+3. Analyzing correlation with population density and with number of tourist attractions in each Borough.
+4. Examining the impact of the COVID-19 pandemic on crime rates and understanding any resulting shifts or changes in criminal behavior.
+5. Uncovering any unique factors or insights that could contribute to a deeper understanding of crime dynamics in the city.
+6. Making final data preparation and suggestions prior the data modeling.

 <a id="ch2"></a>
 # EDA Definition and Steps